JPL-IMCE/gov.nasa.jpl.imce.oml.tables/README.md

 ## Scala as a single-source of truth

-The OMF normalized schema tables are specified in the Scala programming language:
+The OML normalized schema tables are specified in the Scala programming language:
 - each table is a Scala case class
 - each table column is an immutable field of a Scala case class

+The source code for these normalized schema tables was generated from the [OML Specification](https://github.com/jpl-imce/gov.nasa.jpl.imce.oml.core).

 Via cross-compilation using [scala.js](http://scala-js.org), tables and column fields are annotated